commercetools/nodejs/docs/sdk/api/graphQLTypescriptSdk.md

 const getCustomerByWhereClauseQuery = `
     query ($where: String) {
         customers (where: $where) {
+          results {
             email
             firstName
           }
         }
+    }
 `;
 ```

 `whereClauseCustomerIdVariable` contains where clause with value `"id=\"<your-customer-id>\""`.
-For details about `where` query refer [Query Predicates](https://docs.commercetools.com/api/predicates/query) documentation.
+For details about `where` query, refer [Query Predicates](https://docs.commercetools.com/api/predicates/query) documentation.
 Replace `<your-customer-id>` with your customer [id](https://docs.commercetools.com/api/general-concepts#identifier) for which you would like to retrieve customer `email` and `firstName`.

 `getCustomerByWhereClauseQuery` is the GraphQL **query** to get  customer info `email` and `firstName` by using **where clause**  and **customer id** query predicate.

-To explore commercetools GraphQL API you can use an interactive [GraphiQL environment](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) which is available as a part of [ImpEx & API Playground](https://docs.commercetools.com/docs/login).
+To explore commercetools GraphQL API, you can use an interactive [GraphiQL environment](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) available as a part of [ImpEx & API Playground](https://docs.commercetools.com/docs/login).

 ### Call API to get customer information using TypeScript SDK and GraphQL